enzinas/hindsight-cf/README.md

 This project is a port of [**hindsight**](https://github.com/vectorize-io/hindsight) by [Vectorize](https://vectorize.io).
 All credit for the memory architecture, API design, and concepts (memory banks, disposition-based recall, directives, mental models, entity graphs, consolidation) belongs to the original hindsight authors.
 This port aims to make hindsight's capabilities available on Cloudflare's edge platform while maintaining full API compatibility.

-This TypeScript port was developed with assistance from [Claude Code](https://docs.anthropic.com/en/docs/claude-code) by Anthropic.
+This TypeScript port was developed with [Claude Code](https://docs.anthropic.com/en/docs/claude-code) by Anthropic.

 ## License

-See the original [hindsight](https://github.com/vectorize-io/hindsight) repository for license information.
+Like [hindsight](https://github.com/vectorize-io/hindsight) this is MIT licensed